stytchauth/stytch-t3-example/README.md

 This project uses Stytch's [Node SDK](https://stytch.com/docs/api) which provides a fully typesafe and backend driven authentication pattern.
 This allows you to own the frontend and authentication to live alongside your business logic in the backend.

-This application features Email Magic Links and SMS One-Time Passcodes (OTP).
+This application features One-Time Passcodes (OTP) sent via either email or SMS.
 You can use this application's source code as a learning resource, or use it as a jumping off point for your own project.
 We are excited to see what you build with Stytch!

 ## Set up